BarryBlock88/Insecure-Dangereux_site/README.md

 ### Additional features to add
 To integrate Eventbrite's embedded checkout into the page itself rather than link to their site, I believe interrupts my site's user experience.
 This could be done after obtaining an HTTPS certificate.
-- A pop-up modal to become a member of our community.
+- A form so comedians can become a member of our community.
 - A Merch page and checkout cart system to buy and pay for merchandise.
-- I would like to make the calendar more functional using Javascript or Jquery.
+- I would like to make the calendar more dynamic using Javascript or Jquery.
 - I would like to make the form submittable in future with PHP.

 ### Technologies Used
 #### Languages Used
 1. HTML5
 2. CSS3
+3. JQuery (a snippet of code used in the form walked througn by my Mentor)

 ### Frameworks, Libraries & Programs